Hazineren/NikeShoesEcommerceUIApp/README.md

 # NikeShoesEcommerceUIApp

-A small store design with React Native.
+Designing a small store with React Native

 **********